Written byAmanda Wong

 NVRAM (nonvolatile random-access memory) stores certain temporary settings like display resolution, startup disk selection, and recent kernel panic information.
-Resetting it will clear up all misconfigurations that could stop new macOS Monterey update from installing.
+Resetting it will clear up all misconfigurations that could make Mac Software Update stuck installing.

-Step 2: Restart your Mac and immediately press and hold Command + Option + P + R keys.
+- Restart your Mac and immediately press and hold the Command + Option + P + R keys.

 Boot your Mac to the desktop and update the Mac again.

 If your Mac is still troubled with macOS Ventura installation stuck, you can boot the Mac in recovery mode, where you can run Disk Utility to eliminate issues from the hard drive and use Reinstall macOS to download and install a fresh copy of the OS on your Mac.